On compact exceptional objects in derived module categories

+\begin{theorem} Let $A$ be a basic and connected finite dimensional algebra, and suppose that all simple $A$-modules satisfy the conditions in Theorem \ref{theorem I}.
+Then $A$ is bounded derived simple. \end{theorem}

 \begin{proof} This is clearly true if $A$ is a local algebra.
 Suppose that $A$ is not local and is not bounded derived simple.
-Therefore, by Theorem 5.12 in \cite{AKLY}, $A$ is not $K^b (_AP)$-simple as well.
-That is, the homotopy category $K^b(_AP)$ has a nontrivial recollement as follows
+Therefore, by \cite[Theorem 5.12]{AKLY}, $A$ is not $\K$-simple either.
+That is, the homotopy category $\K$ has a nontrivial recollement as follows